William R. Higgins: Capture and murder

 In 1982, the situation in Lebanon started to become more chaotic and violent.
 In 1985, three years before Higgins's kidnapping, William Francis Buckley, another retired American lieutenant colonel working for the CIA had been kidnapped, tortured, and murdered.
 On February 17, 1988, this situation repeated itself when Higgins, who was serving as the Chief, Observer Group Lebanon and Senior Military Observer, United Nations Military Observer Group, United Nations Truce Supervision Organization, was abducted.

-Higgins was driving alone on the coastal highway between Tyre and Naqoura in southern Lebanon, returning from a meeting with a local leader of the Amal movement, when a car blocked the road in front of him and forcing him to stop, after which he was pulled from his vehicle by armed men suspected of being affiliated with Hezbollah.
+Higgins was driving alone on the coastal highway between Tyre and Naqoura in southern Lebanon, returning from a meeting with a local leader of the Amal movement, when a car blocked the road in front of him and forced him to stop, after which he was pulled from his vehicle by armed men suspected of being affiliated with Hezbollah.

 As a reaction to his abduction, the United Nations Security Council adopted Resolution 618, demanding his release.

 During his captivity, he was interrogated and tortured.
 On April 21, 1988, a public statement in Arabic, along with black-and-white pictures of a disheveled and scruffy Higgins, was sent by the kidnappers to the news agency Reuters in which they proclaimed that Higgins was a war criminal and would be tried by a "tribunal of the oppressed".
 The kidnappers who claimed responsibility for Higgins' capture claimed to form part of a Shia Muslim terrorist organization called "The Organization of the Oppressed on Earth", which was in reality a pro-Iranian wing of Hezbollah.

-Higgins was eventually charged with "spying for the criminal United States on our Lebanese and Palestinian peoples" and "active participation in American conspiracies against our Muslim people".
-Higgins, the statement went on to elaborate, worked in Lebanon supervising a "Pentagon team to combat Lebanese and Palestinian Islamic organizations in Palestine and Lebanon".
-American governmental officials rejected the accusations as "nonsense", who noted that Higgins had not been working on behalf of the United States government, but for the United Nations and on a peacekeeping mission.
+Higgins was eventually charged with "spying for the criminal United States on our Lebanese and Palestinian peoples,” and "active participation in American conspiracies against our Muslim people.”
+Higgins, the statement went on to elaborate, worked in Lebanon supervising a "Pentagon team to combat Lebanese and Palestinian Islamic organizations in Palestine and Lebanon.”
+American governmental officials rejected the accusations as "nonsense,” and noted that Higgins had not been working on behalf of the United States government, but for the United Nations on a peacekeeping mission.

 After his kidnapping, rumors and unconfirmed reports about Higgins' death began to circulate.
-For instance, on April 18, 1988, a Lebanese radio news outlet named Voice of Lebanon and controlled by Maronite Christians, and thus, unlikely to be influenced by Muslim extremists, claimed that Higgins had died in southern Lebanon in the crossfire of an armed clash between pro-Syrian and pro-Iranian militias as both Syria and Iran fought a proxy war on Lebanon for control of said country.
-Sources from the United Nations in the region claimed that Higgins had died under torture after he had tried to escape.
+For instance, on April 18, 1988, a Lebanese radio news outlet called Voice of Lebanon controlled by Maronite Christians, which was thus unlikely to be influenced by Muslim extremists, claimed that Higgins had died in southern Lebanon in the crossfire of an armed clash between pro-Syrian and pro-Iranian militias as both Syria and Iran fought a proxy war on Lebanon for control of said country.
+Sources from the United Nations in the region claimed that Higgins had died under torture after he tried to escape.